szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``OpenGL hardware acceleration``: enables hardware acceleration in `WebEngine / Chromium` renderer.
 Default: False.

+* ``Use proxy``: Enable this option to use a proxy for connections to APIs.
+Default: False.

 * ``Proxy address``: Proxy address to be used for connection in API SDKs; supports HTTP/SOCKS, e.g. http://proxy.example.com or socks5://user:pass@host:port

 * ``Application environment (os.environ)``: Additional environment vars to set on application start.